Gianlorenzo Bernini - the creator of Baroque Rome

 St Peter’s Square

-Bernini left his mark on the design of St Peter's Square in the Vatican, which was previously just a trapezoidal area leading to St Peter's.
-"He achieved this," explains the historian, "by relating the main church of Catholic Christianity to the urban context through his square design, as can still be seen today by every visitor to Rome and as could be seen again recently at the papal death, conclave and papal election.
-The famous colonnades that surround the square and at the same time regulate access to St Peter's Basilica are world-famous and omnipresent."
-Between 1656 and 1667, Bernini created an imposing elliptical structure with 284 Doric columns in four rows framing St Peter's Square.
+In the Vatican, Bernini left his mark on the design of St Peter’s Square, which was previously just a trapezoidal area leading to the Basilica.
+“He achieved this effect by relating the main church of Catholic Christianity to the urban context through his square design, as can still be seen today by every visitor to Rome and as could be seen again recently at the papal death, conclave and papal election,” the historian explains.
+The famous colonnades that surround the square and at the same time regulate access to St Peter’s Basilica are world-famous and omnipresent.”
+Between 1656 and 1667, Bernini created an imposing elliptical structure with 284 Doric columns in four rows framing St Peter’s Square.

 Head of the Medusa by Bernini